Nourelshehry/Calculator/README.md

-Firstly, we make a cpp code which deal with all functions that we need, after that we turn every instruction to assembly by help of reference: assembly language for x86 processors, which were a really helpful to deal with **jmp**, **cmp** function
+Firstly, we make a cpp code which deal with all functions that we need, after that we turn every instruction to assembly by help of reference: **assembly language for x86 processors**, which were a really helpful to deal with **jmp**, **cmp** function

 **Example of our usage:**